-- radius (float) The radius of the cylinder - bounds_z (tuple) The lower and upper bound of the z-axis - shape (tuple) The number of support points in r and z direction, respectively.
-The same number is used for both if a single value is given. - $periodic_z (bool)$ Determines whether the z-axis has periodic boundary conditions.
+• radius (float) - The radius of the cylinder

+• bounds_z (tuple) - The lower and upper bound of the z-axis

 '''

+Parameters

+'''

+'''

+• shape (tuple) - The number of support points in r and z direction, respectively.
+The same

+number is used for both if a single value is given.

+• periodic_z (bool) - Determines whether the z-axis has periodic boundary conditions.

 axes: List[str] = ['r', 'z']

+Names of all axes that are described by the grid

+Type

+list

 axes_symmetric: List[str] = ['phi']

 The names of the additional axes that the fields do not depend on, e.g. along which they are constant.

 Type

 list

-cell_volume_data: Sequence[FloatNumerical]

-the volumes of all cells
+boundary_names: Dict[str, Tuple[int, bool]] = {'bottom': (1, False),

+'inner': (0, False), 'outer': (0, True), 'top': (1, True)}

+Names of boundaries to select them conveniently

 Type

-ndarray

-'''

-'''
+dict

+cell volume data: Sequence[FloatNumerical]

+Information about the size of discretization cells

+Type

 coordinate_constraints: List[int] = [0, 1]

+axes that not described explicitly

+Type

+list

+dim: int = 3

+The spatial dimension in which the grid is embedded

+Type

+int

+classmethod from_state(state: Dict[str, Any]) \rightarrow CylindricalSymGrid

+create a field from a stored state.

+Parameters

+state (dict) - The state from which the grid is reconstructed.

+get_boundary_conditions (bc: BoundariesData = 'auto_periodic_neumann', rank: int = 0, normal: bool

+= False) \rightarrow Boundaries

+constructs boundary conditions from a flexible data format

+Parameters

 '''

-dim: int = 3

-classmethod from_state (state: Dict[str, Any]) $\rightarrow CylindricalSymGrid$ create a field from a stored state.

-$\texttt{get_boundary_conditions}$ (bc: BoundariesData = 'auto_periodic_neumann', rank: int = 0, normal: bool = False) \rightarrow Boundaries constructs boundary conditions from a flexible data format

-• bc (str or list or tuple or dict) - The boundary conditions applied to the field.
+- bc (str or list or tuple or dict) The boundary conditions applied to the field.
 Boundary conditions are generally given as a list with one condition for each axis.
 For periodic axis, only periodic boundary conditions are allowed (indicated by 'periodic' and 'anti-periodic').
 For non-periodic axes, different boundary conditions can be specified for the lower and upper end (using a tuple of two conditions).
 For instance, Dirichlet conditions enforcing a value NUM (specified by {'value': NUM}) and Neumann conditions enforcing the value DERIV for the derivative in the normal direction (specified by {'derivative': DERIV}) are supported.
 Note that the special value 'natural' imposes periodic boundary conditions for periodic axis and a vanishing derivative otherwise.
-More information can be found in the boundaries documentation.

-- rank (int) The tensorial rank of the value associated with the boundary conditions. - normal (bool) Flag indicating whether the condition is only applied in the normal direction.
+More information can be found in the boundaries documentation. - rank (int) The tensorial rank of the value associated with the boundary conditions. - normal (bool) Flag indicating whether the condition is only applied in the normal direction.